 The first question that flashed in my head was why?
 Why would Whitey Snyder do that?
 But eventually that unanswerable question became the more sensible how?
 A more precise question then formed, one I might have exclaimed upon seeing the thrilling reds and purples, the blues and aquamarines of a friend’s nasty black eye or the same gradient of hues encircling the pale display of a tight knot on a friend’s forehead.
 How the hell did that happen?
 Even after a moderate amount of research, I did not uncover a definitive answer to the question of how; but I can relate a series of events connected thereto.

-On Peggy’s website, she maintained a listing of fans as a resource for those fans who might want to contact other fans of The One and Only; and a name that appeared on Peggy’s list was Claudio Masenza, an Italian tele-vision director.
-Peggy contacted Masenza and a brief correspondence ensued, one about Whitey Snyder’s fore-word to Slatzer’s book.
-Masenza informed Peggy that he made a TV documentary about Marilyn’s last months in 1980, and his research for that documentary included interviewing many of the people who had been connected with her death, among them Slatzer.
+On Peggy’s website, she maintained a listing of fans as a resource for those fans who might want to contact other fans of The One and Only; and a name that appeared on Peggy’s list was Claudio Masenza, an Italian television director.
+Peggy contacted Masenza and a brief correspondence ensued, one about Whitey Snyder’s foreword to Slatzer’s book.
+Masenza informed Peggy that he had interviewed Slatzer during the closing months in 1980 during the research phase of a made-for-television documentary about Marilyn’s closing months.
+Masenza’s research included interviewing several of the persons invariably associated with Marilyn’s death.
+Masenza interviewed Marilyn’s purported second husband.
 Even though Slatzer cooperated with Masenza completely, the television documentarian admitted that he still did not find Slatzer convincing or believable.

 I could present a sentence by sentence, quotation by quotation analysis of the foreword in Slatzer’s literary effort; but I really do not perceive a point to doing that.
 In my opinion, the existence of the foreword attributed to Whitney Snyder is a niggling issue, as previously stated, but nonetheless insignificant.
 The salient point is this: if Whitey did not know Robert Slatzer even existed until 1974, twelve years after Marilyn’s death, then Whitey did not write the foreword as it appeared in Slatzer’s book, not unless Whitey was himself an incorrigible fantasist, a genteel way of calling him an incorrigible liar.
 I have never encountered such an assessment of Whitey Snyder.